Bias and Division in the Free World: Introduction

-The purpose of the present paper is to introduce the free probability analog of the zero bias transform, which we call the {\bf free zero bias} $\mu\mapsto\mu^\circ$ (or correspondingly for random variables $X\mapsto X^\circ$), also on the set $\mathcal{D}_{0,\sigma^2}$.
+In this paper we provide free probability analogs of these results and the existence of the associated transformations, starting with the zero bias, which we call the {\bf free zero bias} $\mu\mapsto\mu^\circ$ (or correspondingly for random variables $X\mapsto X^\circ$), also defined on the set $\mathcal{D}_{0,\sigma^2}$.
 We can extend the transformation to variables $X$ with non-zero mean $m$, as is in Theorem \ref{thm:G.R.corresp}, by

 that is, by applying the transformation to the centered variable $X-m$, and then adding $m$ back in.